iTwin/itwinjs-core/docs/overview/index.md

 * packaged with any container tool (e.g. [Docker](https://www.docker.com/))
 * managed with any orchestration system (e.g. [Kubernetes](https://kubernetes.io/))
 * installed on desktops and mobile devices

-## Getting Started

-Understanding the design and concepts in the iModelJs library requires a basic understanding of:

-* [iModels](./iModels) - the persistence layer for iModelJs
-* [IModelHub](./IModelHub) - the cloud-based hub for coordinating access to iModels
-* [iModel Bridges](./imodel-bridges) - the services that connect iModels with external data sources
-* It is also helpful to understand the concepts in [BIS](../bis/index.md), the Base Infrastructure Schema
-* The [Programmer Documentation](../learning/index) explains the API in more detail.

 ## JavaScript vs. TypeScript